About the College

 A HISTORY OF SUCCESS POSITIONS the Byrdine F. Lewis College of Nursing and Health Professions to meet the rapidly changing needs in global health care.

-In 2003, the school was named for Byrdine F. Lewis, a career bedside nurse and the mother of Kenneth Lewis, former chief executive officer and president of Bank of America and Georgia State alumnus.
+In 2003, the college was named for Byrdine F. Lewis, a career bedside nurse and the mother of Kenneth Lewis, former chief executive officer and president of Bank of America and Georgia State alumnus.

 The Lewis College is preparing the next generation of clinicians and scholars to enhance individual and community health in a culturally diverse society.
 Recent milestones include a new interdisciplinary baccalaureate degree in clinical informatics, an RN to BS online degree program and the Doctor of Nursing Practice (DNP) degree.
 The new BSN to PhD track identifies and encourages young nurses to pursue research-track nursing research careers.